 Our local news stations are reporting that this week, we will see our first big drop in temperatures around the Pacific Northwest.
-With the onset of November, this is bound to happen, but is your home prepared for the upcoming cold weather?
+With the onset of winter, this is bound to happen, but is your home prepared for the upcoming cold weather?
 Here are five tips to help you prepare your home for freezing temperatures.

 Tip #1: Keep your outside pipes covered and protected.